dhamaniasad/cytev2/README.md

     * Maybe not though, we can't do this retrospectively for other eps so does it make sense to do it live?
 - Duplicate code in vision analysis handlers and get active interval (timeline views)
 - Thumbnails flash when regenerated (update pixel buffer only instead of tearing down each time)
-- Searchbar and playhead updates should be debounced (currently just reducing the race likelihood)
+- Multithreaded analysis of search results to smooth out scrolling

-## Feature requests
+### Feature requests

 - Chat to get video results inline
+- Stop SCK when Cyte is open
 - Easily copy code blocks in chat
 - Reduce color space for raw videos
 - Prefix episode titles with a summary of window names used in session